DeAmir/deamir.github.io/_posts/2023-10-13-Sampling-Discrete-Uniform Distributions-1-Rejection-Sampling.md

 Yet not asymptotically, the runtime is four times that of the trivial sampler and uses twice as much random as the trivial sampler.

-### Does constant difference matter?
+### Does a constant multiplier matter?
 Why asymptotic equivalence isn't enough?
 Indeed, when considering a single run of the algorithm, the difference between a running time of $$4\log n$$ and $$\log n$$ is negligible.
 We probably wouldn't sample a distribution holding more than $$n=2^{1000}$$  values.

 That being said, a sampler isn't run a single time, and the analysis should assume that the sampler is deployed and used many times.
 In this case, the trivial sampler of power of 2 is **four times faster** than a rejection sampler for not powers of 2.
 If we were to run the samplers many times, those constant multipliers would cause a considerable runtime gap.